12 Dates of Christmas: Plot

 Kate Stanton is an advertising agent resentful about her life.
 Months after her mother died, her boyfriend Jack broke up with her.
 Now a year later, her father Mike has a new wife, Sally.
 On Christmas Eve, Kate plans to win back Jack, though her best friend Miyoko is concerned she is denying reality.
 Kate visits a department store, passing a display of a partridge in a pear tree.
 She is accidentally sprayed in the face with perfume, then falls and loses consciousness.

-She awakes to see a store manager and a man named Jim checking on her.
+Kate then awakes to see a store manager and a man named Jim checking on her.
 She goes to Nick's Bar, passing by a man named Toby, where she meets architect Miles Dufine, a blind date set up by Sally.
-Kate is rude and leaves the date to meet Jack, only to learn he has a new girlfriend Nancy.
-Kate joins Mike and Sally for a family Christmas dinner.
-Sally remarks Kate lost a chance at romance with Miles and can't change the past.
+Kate is rude and leaves the date to meet Jack only to learn he has a new girlfriend Nancy.
+At Mike and Sally's family Christmas dinner, Sally remarks that Kate lost a chance at romance with Miles.
 At midnight, time rewinds.

 Kate again wakes up in the department store, confused how she is experiencing the same day.
 Two children dressed as turtle doves run down the sidewalk.
 She tries harder to win over Jack, only to now learn he's planning to propose to Nancy.
 She meets Miles again but storms off when he mentions a wife.
 Sally explains he is a widower and his wife Laura died a year ago.
 At midnight, Kate witnesses time moving backwards, returning her to the department store.

 On the third day, after seeing chefs carrying three cooked hens, Kate asks Jack about their relationship.
 Approaching Miles anonymously, she learns more about him.
 She spends the evening with her neighbor Margine Frumkin, learning how to bake.

 On the fourth day, Kate finds Jack at a jewelry store where a display has four calling birds.
 She accepts their relationship is over.
 Kate meets Leigh, whose boyfriend Rich has an annual tradition of making a Christmas display for her.
 They spend the day together and Kate has a late night meeting with Miles.
 When she sees Toby again, who is consistently waiting for a blind date, Kate thinks he may be causing the time loop.
 She confronts him, ruining her date with Miles.

-On the fifth day, Kate thanks Jim for always checking on her, then walks past a display case of Five Golden Rings perfume.
+On the fifth day, Kate walks past a display case of the Five Golden Rings perfume.
 Rather than wait for her blind date, she spends the day with Miles.
 At the family dinner, Kate realizes Sally and Mike do love each other.
 At mass, Kate admits her deep fear of being alone.